1backend/1backend/docs/namespaces.md

 ### Namespace resolution

-The only problem remains is how do we assign namespaces to service calls - after all we can't let the caller tell simply which namspace it wants to access, because it could easily lie and get, for example, the users of an other application.
+The only remaining problem is: how do we assign namespaces to service calls?
+After all, we can't just let the caller tell us which namespace it wants to access, because it could easily lie and get, for example, the users of another application.

-The concept of secret `caller ids` were created to prevent this scenario of one service impersonating an other one:
+The concept of secret caller IDs was created to prevent this scenario of one service impersonating another.

-Each service has a unique and secret caller id, and when it makes a request to an other service it passes its caller id in the request header.
-The proxy then translates this id to the service name and passes the translater caller name to the called service (also in the http header):
+Each service has a unique and secret caller ID, and when it makes a request to another service, it passes its caller ID in the request header.
+The proxy then translates this ID to the service name, and passes the translater caller name to the called service (also in the HTTP header):

 ```
                                                     caller-id: x6s70df